zellij-org/zellij-org.github.io/content/tutorials/layouts.md

 ## Conclusion and Further Reading
 Here we learned how to create a basic layout to facilitate working with a Rust project through the terminal.
 There are plenty additional layout features to explore, such as tabs, tab_templates and cwd composition.
 Check out more in the [official docs](/documentation/creating-a-layout.html).

+## Do you like Zellij? ❤️
+Me too.
+So much so that I spend 100% of my time developing and maintaining it and have no other income.

+Zellij will always be free and open-source.
+Zellij will never contain ads or collect your data.

+If the tool gives you value and you are able, please consider [a recurring monthly donation](https://github.com/sponsors/imsnif) of 5-10$ to help me pay my bills.
+There are Zellij stickers in it for you!